emiliosheinz/full-cycle-event-driven-architecture/README.md

 ![Separation of database example](./docs/images/separation.png)

 Greg Young, who is one of the main proponents of CQRS, has a great talk on this topic, which you can watch [here](https://www.youtube.com/watch?v=JHGkaShoyNs).

+## Running Locally

+1. Clone this repo
+1. Run `docker compose up -d` on the root folder